morafabio/vagrant-php-development-box/README.md

 Vagrant PHP Development Box
 ========================

+## Looking for PR :)!!!

+> I had no more time to keep the box updated, so **the build is broken!**
+>
+> You can still run it against Vagrant 1.x, however could be a good idea to upgrade it.
+> So, I'm looking for a mantainer!
+And free to send me any PR!

 ## Project Overview

 A Vagrant project which aims you to get a feature rich **PHP** development box (VM).
 It provides a quite good number of tools and libraries, including those related to the *latest technologies*.
 The box is based on a fresh **Ubuntu 12.04** built using [veewee](https://github.com/jedi4ever/veewee) and provisioned by **Vagrant** via *Chef*.